zoetyu/workshop-ws-04-24-chrome-extension/README.md

 Here we fetch the json file, call the function immediately, and invoke the function periodically.

 Now you have a working chrome extension, except it is always on… And maybe at a certain point you’d rather have Shia Lebeouf yell at you than read a pearl of CS52 wisdom.
+But alas!
 On to making the on off button!

 # On and Off Button :no_entry_sign: